4.3 Pulmonary Conditions & Airway Clearance

 • Restrictive lung diseases (pulmonary fibrosis, neuromuscular disease, kyphoscoliosis) reduce Total Lung Capacity (TLC) and Forced Vital Capacity (FVC) but keep the FEV1/FVC ratio normal or elevated.

-• Pursed-lip breathing slows the respiratory rate, creates back-pressure in the airways, and prevents premature airway collapse - a first-line teaching point for any COPD shortness of breath flare.
+• Pursed-lip breathing slows the respiratory rate, creates back-pressure that splints airways open, and prevents premature airway collapse - the first-line teaching point for any COPD shortness-of-breath flare.

-• Postural drainage positions the affected lung segment 'up' so gravity drains mucus toward the larger airways; percussion and vibration are timed with expiration.
+• Postural drainage positions the affected lung segment 'up' so gravity drains mucus toward the larger airways; percussion is rhythmic clapping and vibration/shaking are applied during expiration only.

 • The Active Cycle of Breathing Technique (ACBT) and Positive Expiratory Pressure (PEP) devices are self-administered airway clearance options used heavily in Cystic Fibrosis (CF) care.